Hot Wings Recipe

 Instructions

-• Combine flours and spices and dredge the wings in the mixture until evenly coated on all sides.
+• Combine the flour, corn flour, baking powder, salt, pepper, paprika, garlic powder, and onion powder.
+Dredge the wings in the mixture until evenly coated on all sides.

 • Place the wings on the lined pan and bake for 30 minutes.

 • Remove the wings from the oven and turn the broil setting on.
-Brush the wings with the hot sauce and return it to the oven, on the higher rack position, and broil for 10 minutes, until they start getting charred.
+Brush the wings with the hot sauce and return it to the oven, on the higher rack position, and broil for 10 minutes or until they start getting charred.

 Notes

-TO STORE.
-Place the cooked and cooled hot chicken wings in an airtight container and store them in the refrigerator for up to 4 days.
+TO STORE: Store the cooled wings in an airtight container in the fridge for 5 days.

 Nutrition